rudra-intel/edge-ai-libraries/tools/genai-applications-sizing/opeclaw-benchmark.md

   (`DROPPED_OTEL_ATTRIBUTE_KEYS`).
 Runs must be regrouped via the trace **hierarchy**, and per-agent attribution uses **time-window correlation** with the driver — not a stable agent id on the span.
-- **Higher overhead** than the stability snapshot: serialization, OTLP export, and a running collector consume more CPU/memory/disk — less ideal when the benchmark goal is to measure the app under **minimal observer effect**.
+- **Overhead.** Serialization, OTLP export, and a running collector consume CPU/memory/disk — a consideration when the benchmark goal is to measure the app under **minimal observer effect**.
 - **Clock/units care.** Jaeger works in **microseconds**; the query window and duration math must convert correctly (handled in the script).